evangoer/sphinx_dev/sffms/docs/introduction.rst

 * conversion of italics, boldface, and small caps to appropriately underlined text
 * many other niceties

 All the ``sffms`` Python package does is glue Sphinx and sffms LaTeX together.
-When this extension is installed, you can configure Sphinx to convert your reStructuredText into LaTeX suitable for fiction instead of LaTeX suitable for technical documentation.
+When this extension is installed, Sphinx can convert your reStructuredText into LaTeX suitable for fiction instead of LaTeX suitable for technical documentation.

 Why not just write directly in LaTeX?
 -------------------------------------

 Maybe you should!
 Writing in LaTeX isn't actually that difficult, and DeMarco has `documented sffms <http://www.mcdemarco.net/sffms/class/sffms.pdf>`_ to the point where you can use sffms without actually knowing much about LaTeX itself.
-Even for non-experts, hand authoring a story in LaTeX is easier and cleaner than, say, hand authoring the same thing in HTML or some dialect of XML.
+Even for non-experts, hand authoring a story in LaTeX is easier and cleaner than, say, hand authoring the same thing in HTML.
 It's all fairly civilized.

-A minor point in reStructuredText's favor is that reST is a *little* easier to write in than LaTeX.
+A minor point in reStructuredText's favor is that reST is a *little* easier to write in than LaTeX. reST's syntax is a little cleaner, and LaTeX has a number of reserved characters to watch out for.
 But if you're writing fiction, the mental overhead of working in either format is fairly close.

 The bigger advantage of reStructuredText is that the LaTeX toolchain really only shines for print.
-TeX to HTML conversion tools are uniformly kludgy and horrible, and they're particularly bad with sffms, which has some differences from a "normal" LaTeX manuscript that trip up the common TeX to HTML converters.
+TeX to HTML conversion tools are  uniformly kludgy and horrible, and they're particularly bad with sffms, which has some differences from a "normal" LaTeX manuscript that trip up most TeX to HTML converters.

-So if all you care about is submitting manuscripts to publishers, you are golden with LaTeX and sffms.
-But if you want anything even remotely reasonable to post to the web, you'll need to roll your own converter.
+So if all you care about is submitting manuscripts to publishers, you can just work in sffms LaTeX directly.
+But if you want anything even remotely reasonable to post to the web, you'll want to roll your own converter.
 Or read on.